Owner Of Texas Truck With Anti-Trump Message Gets Arrested For Fraud, Karen Fonseca Believes It’s Retaliation

 “I’m almost certain it does have to do with this.
 People abuse the badge, and in my opinion, money talks.
 When you’re in politics, people know how to work the system.”

 Sheriff Nehls, who originally posted the photo of the sticker with a view towards finding its owner, has taken down the original post.
 There are two reasons for that, according to Nehls.
-First, since the owner of the truck has been found, there’s no more need to solicit tips about whom it may belong to.
-Further, says Nehls, the Facebook post created an intense backlash directed at his department, and it even generate threats against his family, according to Photography Is Not A Crime.
+First, since the owner of the truck has been found, there’s no more need to solicit tips about who owns the vehicle.
+Further, says Nehls, the Facebook post created an intense backlash directed at his department, and it even generated threats against his family, according to Photography Is Not A Crime.

 Fonseca, meanwhile, posted $1,500 bond and is no longer in jail.
 It is not clear, as of this writing, when she will appear in court.